LEARN-LK/lms/Moodle Virtual Class Room (Webinar) .md

 <h3>login to vCR.learn.ac.lk </h3>
 You can log in to VRC in two ways: one using institutional credentials and the other using EDUID.

- `Note : VCR service is exclusively available for EDUID staff members.`
+ `Note: The VCR service is exclusively available for EDUID staff members.
+If you don't have an EDUID account, please refer to the following link: https://eduid.lk/`

 <h4>1.1 -Log in to VCR using EDUID/Institutional credentials</h4>